fdirgaa/gmaps_store_locator/readme.md

 # Plan Of Action

-- Import Google Maps into the Window
+- Import Google Maps into the Window DONE

-- Add the header `Store Locator`
+- Add the header `Store Locator` DONE

-- Add markers of stores to the map
+- Add markers of stores to the map DONE

-- Add info window with name of store to each marker
+- Add info window with name of store to each marker DONE

-- Add input box
+- Add input box DONE

-- Add store list container
+- Add store list container DONE

-- Add individual store container
+- Add individual store container DONE

 - Show all the stores in the stores list using `store-data.js`